Large protein databases reveal structural complementarity and functional locality

 Abstract

 Recent breakthroughs in protein structure prediction have led to an unprecedented surge in high-quality 3D models, highlighting the need for efficient computational solutions to manage and analyze this wealth of structural data.
 In our work, we comprehensively examine the structural clusters obtained from the AlphaFold Protein Structure Database (AFDB), a high-quality subset of ESMAtlas, and the Microbiome Immunity Project (MIP).
 We create a single cohesive low-dimensional representation of the resulting protein space.
-Our results show that, while each database occupies distinct regions within the protein structure space, they collectively exhibit significant overlap in their functional potential.
+Our results show that, while each database occupies distinct regions within the protein structure space, they collectively exhibit significant overlap in their functional profiles.
 High-level biological functions tend to cluster in particular regions, revealing a shared functional landscape despite the diverse sources of data.
-To facilitate exploration and improve access to our data, we developed an open-access web server.
-Our findings lay the groundwork for more in-depth studies concerning protein sequence-structure-function relationships, where various biological questions can be asked about taxonomic assignments, environmental factors, or functional specificity.
+By creating a single, cohesive low-dimensional representation of protein structure space integrating data from diverse sources, localizing functional annotations within this space, and providing an open-access web-server for exploration, this work offers insights for future research concerning protein sequence-structure-function relationships, enabling various biological questions to be asked about taxonomic assignments, environmental factors, or functional specificity.
+This approach is generalizable to other or future datasets, enabling further discovery beyond findings presented here.

 Article activity feed